 Setting up online ordering

-You also need to ensure that software integrates with your point of sale (POS) software and that your POS, itself, works in conjunction with other tools, such as your accounting and inventory management software.
-This ensures that online orders are properly tracked, invoices and receipts are properly generated, and inventory is properly handled.
+In addition to this, you need to make sure that the software is compatible with your point of sale (POS) software and that the POS software itself is compatible with other tools, such as your accounting and inventory management software.
+This guarantees that online orders are logged appropriately, that invoices and receipts are created appropriately, and that inventory is managed appropriately.

-For example, should your famous sweet potato fries suddenly experience a surge in popularity during a single shift, your inventory management system can alert you that you need to reorder your supplies to avoid being out of stock.
+For instance, if during a single shift your famous sweet potato fries unexpectedly see a boom in popularity, your inventory management system can notify you that you need to replenish your supplies to avoid running out of stock and losing customers.

 A shift in overhead costs

-For example, fewer in-house customers mean less use of electricity to power lighting, background music, and other essential elements to the customer experience.
-However, you’re likely to spend more on suitable containers for take-away and deliveries, not to mention the cost of hiring delivery staff.
-Meanwhile, that revamped menu discussed earlier will also bring changes to your outgoing costs, all of which need to be effectively managed if your business s to successfully adapts to the "new normal."
+For instance, if there are fewer in-house customers, the establishment will use less electricity to operate the lighting, background music, and other aspects that are crucial to the quality of the experience for the consumer.
+On the other hand, you may end up spending more money on fitting containers for takeout orders and deliveries, not to mention the cost of paying delivery personnel.
+In the meantime, the updated menu that was outlined earlier will also bring about changes to your incoming and outgoing costs, all of which need to be managed efficiently if your company is to successfully adapt to the "new normal."

-QuickBooks Online Advanced provides a number of helpful features to support this change:
+The advanced version of QuickBooks Online offers a lot of helpful features to accommodate this move, including the following:

-Combined, such features provide you with all the information you need to work out exactly how adapting to a new way of working affects your costs and manages those costs effectively.
+When taken together, these capabilities give you all of the information you need to figure out exactly how adjusting to a new way of working affects your costs and efficiently control those expenditures.

 Navigating food delivery to your restaurant customers

-Given the current situation, the forecast isn’t bright for restaurants.
+The outlook is not favourable for restaurants at this time in light of the existing circumstances.
 Most likely we're looking at eight weeks before we even start to see recovery (no, not a full recovery, just the start).
-How will restaurants survive?
+How are eateries going to stay in business?

 So delivery, right?